![]() |

 Food & drink on board

-A breakfast box with tea or coffee can be pre-ordered from staff in the evening and served in your compartment at the time of your choosing.
+A breakfast box with tea or coffee can be pre-ordered from staff in the evening.
 This is included in the sleeper fare, but available at extra cost in couchettes or seats.
+You pick it up from the bistro car when going north to Stockholm, or from the sleeper or couchette car service compartment when going south to Hamburg or Berlin.

 Route map